ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Session: an ephemeral security association between applications.

 - Cryptographic context: a set of cryptographic parameters, including but not necessarily limited to keys for encryption, authentication, and session resumption, enabling authorized parties to a session to communicate securely.

 - Connection: the shared state of two or more endpoints that persists across messages that are transmitted between these endpoints.
 A connection is a transient participant of a session, and a session generally lasts between connection instances.

-- Connection Mobility: a property of a connection that allows it to be multihomed or resilient across network interface or address changes, e.g., NAT rebindings that occur without an endpoint's knowledge.
-Mobility allows cryptographic key material and other state information to be reused in the event of a connection change.

 - Peer: an endpoint application party to a session.